 45% of marketers say ABM delivers more than double the ROI of other programs

 Today’s ABM marketing strategies have two major flaws: They treat every customer the same, and they focus on the wrong outcomes like clicks and downloads.
 If you only look at the number of clicks on your ads or website, and send everyone to the same content, you’re missing important cues around buying interest and intent.

-The best way to learn more about both is to understand how customers consume content.
+The best way to learn more about both is to embrace account-based content marketing, which means understanding how your target accounts consume content.
 By knowing exactly how much time someone spent reading your white paper or watching your video, you can find out which content engages them most.
-Then, based on those preferences, serve up additional content to move them through the funnel faster.
+Then, based on those preferences, develop a personalized experience that serves up additional content to move them through the funnel faster.